Blog

 8. How Is AgiBot Mass-Producing Humanoids at $100,000-$190,000?

-AgiBot achieves $100,000-$190,000 pricing through scale — they operate China's first mass production hub for humanoid robots, having rolled out over 5,000 units in under a year with plans for 10,000 annual capacity.
+AgiBot achieves $100,000-$190,000 pricing through scale — they operate China's first mass production hub for humanoid robots, having shipped 10,000+ humanoid robots by April 2026 — Omdia ranked AgiBot #1 globally in 2025 humanoid shipments at 5,168 units, and the company crossed the 10,000-unit milestone the following spring.
 This is the first humanoid company proving the technology can be manufactured at scale.

 The AgiBot A2 comes from one of the fastest-scaling humanoid robot companies in the world.